sa-concept-refactoring/doc/chapters/analysis.typ

 === Code Actions <code_actions>

-All refactoring features, so called "tweaks", reside in the `refactor/tweaks` directory, where they are registered using the `REGISTER_TWEAK` macro.
+All refactoring features, so-called "tweaks", reside in the `refactor/tweaks` directory, where they are registered using the `REGISTER_TWEAK` macro.
 These compact plugins inherit the tweak class @tweak_class_reference, which acts as an interface base (@refactor_example_class_diagram).
 The structure of this class is demonstrated in @tweak_structure.
 When presented with an AST and a selection, they can swiftly assess if they are applicable and, if necessary, create the edits, potentially at a slower pace.